ub216/cook/README.md

 ![Alt text](evaluations/ce_vs_se_acc.png?raw=true "Title")
 ![Alt text](evaluations/ce_vs_se_validation_acc.png?raw=true "Title")

 The CE loss performed better than SE.
 This is because of the characteristics of the two losses.
-The SE loss incentivize high confidence on easier examples at the cost of poor performance on the difficult ones.
+The SE loss incentivizes high confidence on easier examples at the cost of poor performance on the difficult ones.

 ## Deploying

-As such the current performance of the classifier is poor but could be improved with more training data or using pre-trained layers on complimentary tasks.
+As such the current performance of the classifier is poor but could be improved with more training data or pre-training layers on complimentary tasks.

 For real world product, binary classification is very limiting.
 It might be more useful to predict the probability of the classes rather than binary outputs.

 Furthermore when the input image does not belong to either of them the above solution is also limiting.
-Training with background label could help address this but is at the cost of requiring additional training data (to cover all possible "background class") and the associate training class imbalance problem.
+Training with background label could help address this but is at the cost of requiring additional training data (to cover all possible "background class").
+This methods also comes with the additional problem of training class imbalance.

 Predicting network confidence rather than having an extra label might be a possible solution to address this as it allows the user to make a more informed decision.

 ## Acknowledgement